 Top resume writing tips and design strategies are both important to implement if you plan on convincing the reader to learn about the value you can bring to their organization.
-The format and visual appeal of your resume can be just as crucial as the content you have included.
+Your resume’s format and visual appeal can be just as crucial as the content you have included.

-It is essential that your resume is a real attention grabber, but for all the right reasons.
-If you are an executive, these 2018 executive resume writing tips will be helpful.
+It is essential your resume is an attention grabber, but for positive reasons.
+If you are an executive, these resume writing tips will be helpful.

 10 Resume Writing Tips and Design Elements